Why Do I Have Yellow Leaves On My Desert Rose Plant?

 Leaves Yellow On Adeniums Due To Seasonal Change

-Desert Rose is a tropical, evergreen plant.
+Desert Rose is a tropical, evergreen, and succulent plant.
 It is only winter hardy in USDA hardiness zones 10 through 12.
 For this reason, it is usually kept as a houseplant.

-When grown outdoors or in a very cool setting indoors, the plants’ leaves may turn yellow with leaf drop in autumn.
+When grown outdoors or in a very cool setting indoors, the plants’ leaves may turn yellow, with desert rose losing leaves in autumn.
 This signals a transition into a dormant state.

 You choose whether to overwinter the Desert Rose as an active houseplant or allow it to go into dormancy.

-If the plant is in a small pot bring it in before the weather turns cold to prevent yellowing and dropping leaves.
+If the plant is in a small pot, bring it in before the weather turns cold to prevent dropping and yellow leaves on desert rose.
+Yellowing of the leaves is caused in the early stages, and then they develop black spots and splotches and fall off.

 Choose to keep the plant in dormancy through the winter.
 Reduce watering and keep the soil dry for a period of 3 to 4 months (typically between October and February).